richardfuca/react-native-decompiler/README.md

 The decompiler operates on a tagger -> editor -> decompiler system.

 * Taggers - Manipulates the module metadata
 * Editors - Manipulates the module lines (add, move, or remove).
-Editors should not edit the actual lines in a meaningful way.
 * Decompilers - Manipulates the module code.
-Line edits that also require meaningful code/line edits should be placed as a decompiler.

 To add a new plugin, add it into the represpective list.